Ernst Brunner (writer)

 Brunner was born in Tullinge to alpine skiers Leo and Gertrud Brunner.
 His thesis from 1985 is a treatment of Edith Södergran.
-His early fictional works include the poetry collections Jag ändrar ställning klokkan tre from 1979, Söderväggar from 1980, and I det stora och hela from 1982, and the novels Känneru brorsan?
+His early fictional works include the poetry collections Jag ändrar ställning klockan tre from 1979, Söderväggar from 1980, and I det stora och hela from 1982, and the novels Känneru brorsan?
 (1980), Dans på rovor (1983), and Svarta villan (1987).
 His novel Edith from 1992 is a fictional treatment of Edith Södergren, Fukta din aska (2002) is a biographical novel on Carl Michael Bellman, and Carolus Rex (2005) is a biographical novel on Charles XII of Sweden.
 In 2019 he published Likt ett skeleton, a historical biography of Johan Helmich Roman.

 He was awarded the Dobloug Prize in 2019.